MicrosoftDocs/learn/learn-pr/wwl-azure/manage-access-for-azure-stack-hub/includes/4-authentication-authorization.md

 :::image type="content" source="../media/identity-providers-3-86b7aa14.png" alt-text="Image showing normalized relational tables.":::

-### Authenticate to Azure Resource Manager.
+### Authenticate to Azure Resource Manager

 To authenticate with the identity provider and receive a JSON Web Token, you must have the following information:

-1.  **URL for the identity system (Authority)**: The URL at which your identity provider can be reached.
+ -  **URL for the identity system (Authority)**: The URL at which your identity provider can be reached.
 For example, `https://login.windows.net`.
-2.  **App ID URI for Azure Resource Manager**: The unique identifier for Azure Resource Manager that's registered with your identity provider.
+ -  **App ID URI for Azure Resource Manager**: The unique identifier for Azure Resource Manager that's registered with your identity provider.
 It's also unique to each Azure Stack Hub installation.
-3.  **Credentials**: The credential you use to authenticate with the identity provider.
+ -  **Credentials**: The credential you use to authenticate with the identity provider.
-4.  **URL for Azure Resource Manager**: The URL is the location of the Azure Resource Manager service.
+ -  **URL for Azure Resource Manager**: The URL is the location of the Azure Resource Manager service.
 For example, `https://management.azure.com` or `https://management.local.azurestack.external`.

 When a principal (a client, apps, or user) makes an authentication request to access a resource, the request must include: